 - (i) Participants in whose name Restricted Stock is granted shall be entitled to receive dividends and other distributions paid with respect to those Shares only to the extent provided by the Administrator, in which case the Administrator will determine whether any such dividends or distributions will be automatically reinvested in additional shares of Restricted Stock and subject to the same restrictions on transferability as the Restricted Stock with respect to which they were distributed or whether such dividends or distributions will be paid in cash.
 Shares underlying Restricted Stock Units shall be entitled to dividends or dividend equivalents only to the extent provided by the Administrator. - (ii) Notwithstanding the foregoing Section 8(g)(1), any cash or stock dividends and dividend equivalents with respect to Restricted Stock and Restricted Stock Units granted as Performance Awards, if any, will be withheld by the Company for the Participant's account and will be paid, if at all, (i) in the case of Restricted Stock, upon the achievement of the applicable performance measure(s) and the satisfaction of any other restrictions imposed on the Restricted Stock in respect of which the dividends were paid and (ii) in the case of Restricted Stock Units, at the time the Shares and/or cash underlying such Restricted Stock Units is paid, and any dividends deferred in respect of any Restricted Stock and Restricted Stock Units granted as Performance Awards will be forfeited upon the forfeiture of such Restricted Stock and Restricted Stock Units.
-Any noncash dividends or distributions paid with respect to Restricted Stock and Restricted Stock Units. - (h) Payment of Restricted Stock Units.
+Any noncash dividends or distributions paid with respect to Restricted Stock and Restricted Stock Units granted as Performance Awards shall be subject to the same restrictions as those relating to the Restricted Stock and Restricted Stock Units. - (h) Payment of Restricted Stock Units.
 In all events, unless payment with respect to a Restricted Stock Unit is deferred in a manner consistent with Section 409A of the Code, the Shares and/or cash underlying such Restricted Stock Unit shall be paid to the Participant no later than two and one-half months following the end of the year in which the Restricted Stock Unit is no longer subject to a substantial risk of forfeiture. - (i) Legending of Restricted Stock.
 The Administrator may also require that certificates representing shares of Restricted Stock be retained and held in escrow by a designated employee or agent of the Company or any Subsidiary until any restrictions applicable to shares of Restricted Stock so retained have been satisfied or lapsed.
 Any certificates evidencing shares of Restricted Stock awarded pursuant to the Plan shall bear the following legend: